intel/iot-js-api/api/ble/README.md

 | *error*           | Error                   |

 <a name="onenabledchange"></a>
 The `enabledchange` event is emitted when the [`enabled`](#bd_enabled) property is changed.
-Listeners should check the value of the `enabled` property.
+Event listeners should check the value of the `enabled` property.

 <a name="onconnect"></a>
 The `connect` event is emitted when a Bluetooth Smart device in Central mode (client) is connected.
-Listeners are invoked with the client's [Bluetooth Device Address](#bd_addr) as a string argument.
+Event listeners are invoked with the client's [Bluetooth Device Address](#bd_addr) as a string argument.

 <a name="ondisconnect"></a>
 The `disconnect` event is emitted when a connected client device is disconnected.
-Listeners are invoked with the client's [Bluetooth Device Address](#bd_addr) as a string argument.
+Event listeners are invoked with the client's [Bluetooth Device Address](#bd_addr) as a string argument.

 <a name="onerror"></a>
 The `error` event is emitted when a Bluetooth error needs to be reported to the application.
-Listeners are invoked with an [`Error`](https://nodejs.org/api/errors.html#errors_class_error) object as argument.
+Event listeners are invoked with an [`Error`](https://nodejs.org/api/errors.html#errors_class_error) object as argument.

 #### `BluetoothPeripheralDevice` methods